 Virginia Tech must engage support personnel to build and support a broad-based program leveraging cyberinfrastructure and computational science-based research and inquiry.
 Generally, these personnel resources would be distributed across the research enterprise with economies of scale in clustering such personnel within specific research domains.

-Systems engineers housed in close proximity to hardware resources, organized centrally for economies of scale.
+Systems engineers housed in close proximity to hardware resources and dedicated to supporting the hardware and software for research computing.

 Application specialists housed as a group with easy access by the entire community of domain specialists and researchers.